kcm2/ab/references/angelbeatshd.rst

 * Noda first shows Yuri the "corridor of death".
 Yuri takes a step into it, slips and bangs her head on the floor.
 Noda mentions they have been waxed and it's really slippy.
 * Noda shows Yuri a locker with a fake candle in it, which activates a trap when opened.
 The trap shoots out a ball with spikes.
 Yuri shouts that Noda has never been to a test of courage before.
 * They go into the music room and a piano rolls towards Yuri as she enters through the door.
 Yuri shouts at Noda again as the traps have a risk of killing someone.
 * Yuri explains that the tests are meant to make people unnerved.
-As there isn't much time left, Yuri leaves Hinata and Ooyama incharge to fix things.
+As there isn't much time left, Yuri leaves Hinata and Ooyama in charge to fix things.
 * **Cut to** 11pm on the day of the event.
 Kanade goes to the stairs by the classrooms looking for the event, and assumes that they have cancelled the event.
 She says "I hope nothing bad will happen" and leaves.
 * The SSS comes out for the bushes, happy that they have managed to throw Kanade off.
 Which they did by delaying the event by an hour.
 * Yuri says for the others to roam around the school in the costumes, and starts the operation.